rackspace/runway/docs/source/defining_tests.rst

   *and best practices*.

-In order to use this :ref:`test<runway-test>`, there must be a ``.cfnlintrc`` file in the same directory as the :ref:`runway config file<runway-config>`.
+In order to use this :ref:`test<runway-test>`, there must be a ``.cfnlintrc`` file in the same directory as the :ref:`Runway config file<runway-config>`.

 .. rubric:: Example: